sech2018/strength-in-numbers/README.md

-# strength-in-numbers
-# we dont have ababy name yet
+# we dont have a baby name yet

  we are running out of time